polkadotters/SubAuction/README.md

 # SubAuction

 SubAction is a project which brings various types of auctions of NFT tokens to Kusama and Polkadot.
-This project will allow users to create auctions, add items represented by the NFT tokens from the Unique Network, select the proper auction type and let everybody compete and bid for the items of your choice.
+This project will allow users to create auctions, add items represented by the NFT tokens, select the proper auction type and let everybody compete and bid for the items of your choice.

 !["Auction
 Image"](https://img.etimg.com/thumb/width-600,height-400,imgsize-113275,resizemode-1,msid-76076103/news/politics-and-nation/auction-of-specially-plucked-teas-on-june-22-to-commemorate-international-tea-day.jpg)

-## Implementation of the NFT token
-You can find more information about our implementation and JSON metadata NFT format in our [docs](nft.md).

 ## Design philosophy

 Aim of this project is to create a platform which will support different kinds of auction for the upcoming prime time of the NFT tokens.
-As in the real world, items represented by the NFTs can be bought, sold, transfered and even auctioned to the highest bidder.
+As in the real world, items represented by the NFTs can be bought, sold, transferred and even auctioned to the highest bidder.
 There are actually various auction types serving multiple purposes and SubAuction's goal is to bring user one unified and easy-to-use interface for both buyers and sellers.
 The whole process is configurable - user can set how long the auction should last, how many items will be auctioned and other settings which can even differ by the auction type.
 Also, very often users want to have multiple auctions which are started one by one.
-We would provide a framework which can automate the process so user could actually create an auction template and then use it accross its own defined sequence of auctions.
+We would provide a framework which can automate the process so user could actually create an auction template and then use it across its own defined sequence of auctions.

 ## Auction types

-MVP of this product will provide one single auction backend which will be the *candle auction*, not dissimilar to what Polkadot and Kusama provides for parachains.
+MVP of this product will provide one single auction backend which will be the *english auction*, the classic between amongst auctions.
 But there are also very interesting auction types out there which could prove useful in the blockchain space so here is a list of auctions which we find particularly suitable

 ### English auction